mritunjaymishra9753/IPL_Auction_strategy_using_past_data/README.md

 The repository includes SQL scripts demonstrating data extraction and manipulation techniques, as well as Excel spreadsheets showcasing data analysis, formulas, and visualizations.
 By sharing these resources, I aim to provide practical guidance to others interested in utilizing SQL and Excel for IPL auction strategy analysis.

 Through this project, I have demonstrated the effectiveness of SQL and Excel in analyzing IPL data, enabling the development of a strong auction strategy for new franchises.

+I have meticulously documented all my project findings and analyses in a comprehensive PowerPoint presentation.
+By reviewing the presentation, you will gain a thorough understanding of the methodologies and insights derived from my work.
+Feel free to explore the slides and leverage my observations to enhance your understanding of the project.

+you will find a PDF attachment containing the problem statement.
+This document provides essential context and outlines the project objectives in detail.
+By referring to the problem statement, you can gain a comprehensive understanding of the project goals and align your expectations with the content of this repository.